Iowa State vs. Kansas State NCAA Football Odds, Plays and Insights | October 16, 2021

 Kansas State Stats and Trends

-- Kansas State is 3-2 against the spread and 3-2 overall when the team scores more than 15.6 points.
+- When Kansas State records more than 15.6 points, it is 3-2 against the spread and 3-2 overall.

-- In games that Kansas State totals more than 232.4 yards, the team is 3-2 against the spread and 3-2 overall.
+- In games that Kansas State churns out over 232.4 yards, the team is 3-2 against the spread and 3-2 overall.

-- The Wildcats have turned the ball over eight times this season, two more turnovers than the Cyclones have forced (6).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.